out-bit/bandicoot/docs/gettingstarted.rst

     $ outbit-api -s 127.0.0.1

-Logging into to the outbit shell.
+Logging into the outbit shell.
 On the first login you will be prompted to change the default password.

 .. sourcecode:: bash